SS Eurana: Calmar Steamship Corporation

 The freighter returned to East Coast on her last peace-time trip in early July 1941 and went into dock for maintenance and repairs.
 At the same time, following the Emergency proclamation issued by President Roosevelt on 27 May 1941, the vessel together with many other ships were chartered by the Maritime Commission for Red Sea service, which would allow the vessels under US flag to transport war matériel and supplies acquired through lend-lease by the British War Ministry for British troops fighting in North Africa.
 Alamar loaded her cargo and sailed from New York on 26 July 1941 arriving in Port Sudan on 25 September via Cape Town and Aden.
 The freighter returned to New York on 24 January 1942 after picking up cargo at Calcutta and Colombo.

 Alamar remained in Baltimore until 6 March 1942 when she was requisitioned by the War Shipping Administration and sailed to Philadelphia for loading.
 After embarking her wartime cargo of general supplies, ammunition and fuel in drums, the vessel proceeded to Halifax, a gathering port for all Atlantic convoys.
-The freighter then sailed from Halifax as part of convoy SC-77 bound for Reykjavik where she was to join one of the Arctic convoys to deliver lend-lease supplies to the Soviet Union.
+The freighter then sailed from Halifax as part of convoy SC 77 bound for Reykjavík where she was to join one of the Arctic convoys to deliver lend-lease supplies to the Soviet Union.
 The ship was detached from the convoy and safely reached Iceland on 15 April and remained there for over a month waiting for ice floes to recede in the Northern Atlantic.